 This School EMP is supported by:

-Cairns State High School has a maximum Student Enrolment Capacity of 1372 students.
-In 2015 and beyond, the maximum Student Enrolment Capacity will be 1600 students.
+Cairns State High School has a maximum Student Enrolment Capacity of 1607 students.

-The school's Programs of Excellence are supported through the allocation of a defined number of places.
-Places in the Program of Excellence will only be available to out-of-catchment enrolments once the demand for in-catchment enrolment has been met and sufficient Student Enrolment Capacity has been reserved for future in-catchment growth.
+The school's Programs of Excellence in Sport Excellence, Performing Arts Excellence, Visual Art Excellence, Academic (STEM) Excellence, International Student Program of Excellence and International Baccalaureate Program of Specialisation are supported through the allocation of a defined number of places.
+Places in the Programs of Excellence and Specialisation will only be available to out-of-catchment enrolments once the demand for in-catchment enrolment has been met and sufficient Student Enrolment Capacity has been reserved for future in-catchment growth.
 Currently Cairns State High School has the capacity to enrol:

 Students within catchment: